Natyachhatakar Diwakar

+Career

 He also wrote plays, short stories.
 He was particularly influenced by the writings of Robert Browning, William Wordsworth, William Shakespeare.

 He did pioneering work in researching poems of a leading modern Marathi poet Keshavasuta.

 He was a favourite writer of a few leading Marathi writers like Durga Bhagwat, Vijay Tendulkar, Sadanand Rege.

 Ms. Bhagwat praises him in a book based on her long interviews.
 Mr. Tendulkar edited a book of Diwakar's Natyachhata's.